 Pain and suffering is often the largest part of a personal injury settlement (or jury award).

 It is also the most difficult to value.
 What dollar amount will compensate the victim for weeks of painful physical therapy?
 What about permanent injuries (such as nerve damage) that will never fully recover?
 The victim will suffer an uncertain amount of pain for the rest of his or her life.
 How do you determine the dollar amount that will compensate you for that pain?
 This same problem occurs when the injury victim loses the enjoyment of life.
 What if the victim can no longer pick up his or her children?
-What if paralysis has prevented him from walking across the stage at graduation, or dancing at his own wedding?
+What if paralysis has prevented him from walking across the stage at graduation or ever taking another dance class again?
 These are devastating losses.
 They can rob an injury victim of some of the most important moments in life.
 Victims have the legal right to be compensated for these losses.
 But what number could possibly equal the loss of important family moments?
 As you can imagine, the other driver’s insurance company thinks that number is a lot lower than you do.
 This is why it is so important to have an aggressive personal injury attorney fighting for your claim.
 If the insurance company refuses to make a fair settlement offer, you have the right to let a jury determine the value of these intangible losses.

-Calculating Lost Wages After Being Involved in an Accident While Riding a Uber
+Calculating Lost Wages After Being Involved in an Accident While Riding an Uber

 Lost wages can be easy or difficult to calculate, depending on the complexity of your case.
 If you miss a couple of days of work and are able to return to your former hours and duties, it can be easy to calculate lost wages.
 Your employer simply provides documentation of the number of hours missed and your hourly wage.
 (Salaried employees can prorate their salary based on a forty-hour workweek.)
 Multiplying these numbers gives an exact amount of lost wages.
 However, complex injuries can lead to far more time lost from work, and this can make it much more difficult to calculate lost wages.
 What if you lose your health insurance during an extended leave of absence?
 A negligent driver must pay for all losses – including employment benefits.
 This means that any health insurance coverage, retirement contributions, or other benefits lost as a result of the car accident are also part of a personal injury award.